lorin1999/pet/typing.md

 #  Typing

 This is not about typing in code but about what kind of language Python is.
-There are two main ways people talk about how typing is implemented .
+There are two main ways people talk about how typing is implemented.

 ## Weak vs strong typing